jerry-dang/jerry-dang/README.md

 ## Hello there! 👋 🙂
 I'm a software developer graduating in Spring of 2025 from UofT.
 I'm passionate about crafting intuitive user interfaces and building creative consumer applications.
-I love working with modern web technologies and always seek ways to enhance user experiences.
+I love working with modern web technologies and have a growing interest in systems programming and cybersecurity.
 Currently looking for new grad/full time opportunities!

 <p align="left">
   <img src="https://github-readme-stats.vercel.app/api?username=jerry-dang&show_icons=true&theme=radical" alt="GitHub Stats" height="160"/>